atomjump/atomjumpcom-content-only/what-is-atomjumpcom.md

 ## Start a business
 Accepting payments from other users off a forum is as easy as writing e.g. 'pay 5 dollars to me' in a message (this will accept payments in $US).
 Your AtomJump email address must match your Paypal account email.
 AtomJump take no commission, but standard Paypal charges apply.
 For UK users, you can also write e.g. 'pay 3.50 pounds' to accept British pounds.

-## Become the Operator
-You can get in touch with the owner of an existing group by sending a message privately to check whether a group name is available to purchase.
-You can purchase the group name for a 5 year or 2 year term.
-This would mean you receive all of the private messages and can choose to set a password on the forum for a private discussion within a family, team or company.
-You also have the freedom to resell and/or trade these groups and make a profit as their value increases.

-## Ownership
-Once you have purchased, you will receive a certificate of ownership, and can opt to replace the group's background photo with your own.
-If a particular group name is trademarked, we reserve the group ownership for the trademark owner, and you will need to provide proof of ownership before purchasing.

-## It's affordable
+## Private Forums
-Our hosting xx.atomjump.com pages have a standard ownership price of $10 per year per group, but premium properties will likely be more expensive, depending on their current owners and their willingness to sell.
+Private forums at xxxx.AtomJump.com are purchased at $US10 / year per page.
+You can set a password on a forum for a private discussion within a family, team or company.
 With this, you have any volume of messages and any number of users.

-##Get Started
-Go to the homepage and enter any topic you choose in the search box.
-Get messaging!
+Note: If this is a trademarked name, we may require proof of ownership.

 ### ATOMJUMP.COM MESSAGING

 * $0 Always
-* Chat with anyone
+* Group Chat in Public
-* Personal Private Messages
-* Public Group Chat
+* Public forums

 ### ATOMJUMP.COM SUBDOMAIN

 * $10 per year
+* Group Chat in Private
 * Personalised Backdrop
-* Visitor's Private Messages
-* Private Group Chat
-* Optional
-* Resell at a Profit
 * BUY NOW (contact atomjumpcom AT gmail.com)